-Courses may be added and/or dropped after initial registration.
+Courses may be added and/or dropped after initial registration as approved by the respective Graduate Program Administrator.
 No changes other than withdrawals from individual courses are permitted after the Add/Drop period.

 8. CANCELLATION AND WITHDRAWAL

 a.
 Classroom Privileges - Students